9 Safety Tips for Women Traveling Alone to Disney World (Solo Travel)

 This overconfidence almost got me!
 And then I sat down to learn about its rides.

-That is when I realized how little I knew about the parks, their rules, their routes, variety of passes, and even their timings.
+That is when I realized how little I knew about the parks (still learning to this day), their rules, their routes, variety of passes, and even their timings.

 Which is why my first safety tip for traveling alone is to do the homework and learn all about Disney World, especially: